limshoonkit/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 Modern AI systems are increasingly:

-* retrieval-heavy
+- retrieval-heavy
-* multi-step
+- multi-step
-* tool-using
+- tool-using
-* stateful
+- stateful
-* agentic
+- agentic
-* operational
+- operational

 As systems grow like this, symptom words become too coarse:

-* hallucination
+- hallucination
-* prompting issue
+- prompting issue
-* bad retrieval
+- bad retrieval
-* bad reasoning
+- bad reasoning
-* memory problem
+- memory problem
-* alignment problem
+- alignment problem

 Those labels can be useful, but they are often too shallow to decide what should be repaired first.

 Problem Map 3.0 Troubleshooting Atlas was built to cut these regions apart more cleanly, so diagnosis becomes more stable and first repair moves become more precise.

----

-## How to use this atlas ⚙️

-There are three practical ways to use Problem Map 3.0.

-### 1. Human debugging

-Use the atlas to ask:

-* what kind of failure is this
-* which family should I route to first
-* which neighboring family is tempting but wrong
-* what first repair direction should I try

-### 2. AI-assisted routing

-Use the atlas as an AI-facing routing grammar so that a model can classify a case more consistently and explain why one family is primary and another is only secondary.

-### 3. Product and workflow design

-Use the atlas as a design surface for:

-* triage flows
-* case cards
-* routing prompts
-* onboarding
-* benchmark failure analysis
-* patch-aware debugging workflows

 ---